Managing redundancies for employees on parental leave: NZ legal requirements

 Not providing enough information or time for meaningful feedback

-Using the employee's absence as a factor in selection criteria
+Using the employee's absence as a factor in the selection criteria

 Assuming the employee won't be interested in alternative roles